abhishek1294/Open-Source-EDA/README.md

 # Chip planning strategies and introduction to foundry library cells

 # Chip floor planning consideration
-# Aspect Ratio and Utilizati0n Factor
+# Aspect Ratio and Utilization Factor
 Tw0 key descripti0ns 0f a fl00rplan are utilizati0n and aspect rati0.
 The am0unt 0f area 0f the die c0re the standard cells are taking up is called utilizati0n.
 N0rmally we g0 f0r 50-70% utilizati0n t0, 0r utilizati0n fact0r 0f 0.5-0.7.
 Keeping within this range all0ws f0r 0ptimizati0n 0f placement and realizable r0uting 0f a system.
 Aspect rati0 can specify the shape 0f y0ur chip by the height 0f the c0re area divided by the width 0f the c0re area.
 An aspect rati0 0f 1 discribes the chip as a square.